Creating a local historic district can

 The benefits of a local historic district fall into four categories:

-1. Preservation of an area with a distinctive history, architecture, or cultural overtone.
+1. A district designation helps attract the investment, public sector funding, and publicity that will lead to preservation of an area with a distinctive history, architecture, or cultural overtone.
 Without the enactment of a local district ordinance requiring compliance with design guidelines, you're going to have an occasional property owner lapse into bad judgment.

 Some owners may just be ignorant of what is appropriate, and others deliberately want to flaunt tradition in favor of their own need for convenience, comfort, or extravagance.